services.add(new ServiceStartApp(this));

 , descendant of NativeActivity

-), and it has Java code that is "summed" by adding all the files from
+), and it has Java code created by combining the files from:

 AndroidManifest.xml